jakebromberg/wxyc-iphone-app/README.md

 The app basically boosts our broadcast radius to the planet.
 Listen to us anywhere.
 View the live playlist.
 Check out station updates.
 Download if from the [App Store](https://itunes.apple.com/us/app/wxyc-radio/id353182815?mt=8).

-In terms of goals, there's three broad strokes I'd like to apply to the project right now:

-1. Polish off the UI.
-I want animated transitions and improved esthetics that will carry the app with a fresh look for at least the next five years with little to no alterations.
-2. Augment the data per playcut.
-There's several sub-goals under this one.
-One includes writing a new backend server to fetch better metadata from online APIs.
-Another is restructuring the way metadata like album images are fetched (currently that's tied to the album view itself, a really poor choice).
-Yet another is offering up better sharing options.
-3. Extricate almost all third party dependencies.
-These libraries were introduced at a time when the Cocoa Touch platform left some functionality to be desired.
-Apple has done a satisfying job of supplying these features in the intervening years.